ajm188/tattle/README.md

 # Tattle

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/tattle`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Tattle aims to be a static code analyzer for Ruby.
+Use it to inspect your code and find bugs that you may have overlooked.

 ## Installation